Woman Hospitalized After Opening Fire Inside Dallas Love Field Airport

 - Rockwall Chief of Police Max Geron was in the TSA security line and told NBC 5 he heard several shots near a ticket counter.

+Coming Tuesday: Dallas Police are expected to provide an update at 1 p.m.
+Live video from that update will appear in the player at the top of this article.

-A woman pulled out a gun inside Dallas Love Field Airport late Monday morning and began shooting toward the ceiling, Dallas police say.
-The woman, who witnesses said was yelling about her marriage, was confronted and shot by officers.
-No other injuries have been reported.
+A woman pulled out a gun inside Dallas Love Field Airport late Monday morning and began shooting toward the ceiling, police say, halting flight operations into the afternoon.
+The woman, who witnesses said was yelling about her marriage and threatened to blow up the airport, was confronted and shot by a Dallas police officer.
+No other injuries were reported.

-Dallas Chief of Police Eddie Garcia said the woman, identified only as a 37-year-old, was dropped off at the airport just before 11 a.m. and that once inside she went into a restroom and changed clothes.
+Dallas Chief of Police Eddie Garcia said the woman, identified by police Monday afternoon as 37-year-old Portia Odufuwa, was dropped off at the airport just before 11 a.m. and that once inside she went into a restroom and changed clothes.

 Garcia said the woman exited the restroom wearing a hoody or something other than what she arrived in, pulled out a gun and started firing several shots.
-Most of the shots, Garcia said, appeared to be directed toward the ceiling.
+Most of the shots, Garcia said Monday, appeared to be directed toward the ceiling.

 "At this point, we don't know where exactly the individual was aiming.
 From what we are seeing she was aiming at the ceiling," Garcia said. " There are several rounds that were found."